merryroger/breakout/README.md

 # breakout
-A small example of full width containers in limited width parents
+A small example of full width containers in limited width parents.